nayan-tech/nayan-blog/source/_posts/Creating-obfuscated-code-in-python-to-make-them-unreadable.md

   - python
   - code-obfuscation
   - pytransform
+  - Data Protection
 ---

 {% asset_img obfuscation.png %}

 This post is totally focused on how to obfuscate your python code.
 The term **obfuscate** means that “*creating your code that is difficult for humans to understand*”.
 In this post, I am going to obfuscate my python code.
+This code obfuscation is generally used for data protection so that no third party can read my code.

 In python, you can obfuscate your code using a command line tool known as **pyarmor**.
 It is a tool used to obfuscate python scripts, bind obfuscated scripts to fixed machine or expire obfuscated scripts.
 We can simply download pyarmor using the following command.